calubrecht/CrimsonSkies/README.md

   - Rasbian for use with the RaspberryPi
   - Windows 7, Windows 8 & Windows 8.1 (compiles with Visual Studio 2013)

-Crimson Skies will likely also compile on Debian with little if any changes (as Raspbian is a deriative of Debian) and will likely also be compilable on Windows 7 & 8/8.1 in the future.
-My goal is to let the programmer (e.g. you) have the mud be debuggable through Visual Studio which is now free to use for anyone.
+Crimson Skies will likely also compile on Debian with little if any changes (as Raspbian is a deriative of Debian).

-I am developing and testing on both of the above servers OS's.
 The current development server which is playable and will reflect the latest commits here is at (it will start eloving from stock ROM'ish while I work through initial changes):

   - 66.244.102.112 port 4000

 This isn't advertised with Mud Connector or anywhere else, just here for anyone interested while I work on it.
 The first things
 I will be working on is cleaning up formatting, removing some small stuff I didn't think fit an RP mud (like the Jukebox) and then I'll focus on new classes, reclasses, reclass reclasses, spells and skills.
 I will be altering the underpinnings before making many area additions.
-I will be removing legacy OS support and focus on the above.

 ## Project Goals: